 Then compare your bank's exchange rates to several licensed FX providers exchange rate and fees to see how much you can save (we make that calculation easy here).

-Getting a better deal when sending money to Egypt
+Get a better deal for foreign transfers to Egypt

 When sending money to Egypt it’s important to compare your bank’s rates & fees with those we have negotiated with our partner money transfer providers.
 To get a better deal you should follow these 4 simple steps :